Life As a New Accounts Clerk

 - New Client Banking Services Clerk

 In 2016, there was an estimated number of 42,000 jobs in the United States for New Accounts Clerk.
 There is little to no growth in job opportunities for New Accounts Clerk.
-There will be an estimated 4,000 positions for New Accounts Clerk per year.
+The BLS estimates 4,000 yearly job openings in this field.

 The states with the most job growth for New Accounts Clerk are Utah, Iowa, and Texas.
 Watch out if you plan on working in Illinois, Wyoming, or Colorado.
 These states have the worst job growth for this type of profession.